Start page

 The people of the comb-pottery cultures adopted from the simultaneous Neolithic cultures, among other things, the ability to make pottery, but they did not abandon the methods of farming that were characteristic of the Mesolithic era.(MEYNANDER K.F.
 1974: 24).

-The fact that fishing is able to provide a sufficiently reliable basis for the well-being of society has been noted by other scientists (FORMOZOV A.A.
-1977: 20; SAHRHAGE DIETRICH, LUNDBECK JOHANES, 1992: 14).As you can see, even an example did not persuade people to change the conduct of their economy; they only borrowed what they really needed.
-Thus, there is reason to believe that, along with the Neolithic economy, the Turks, Indo-Europeans and Urals brought pottery to the territory of Eastern Europe.
+The fact that fishing can provide a sufficiently reliable basis for the well-being of society has been noted by other scientists (FORMOZOV A.A.
+1977: 20; SAHRHAGE DIETRICH, LUNDBECK JOHANES, 1992: 14).As you can see, even an example did not persuade people to change the conduct of their economy; they only borrowed what they needed.
+Thus, there is reason to believe that, along with the Neolithic economy, the Turks, Indo-Europeans, and Urals brought pottery to the territory of Eastern Europe.
 (The emergence of pottery is considered the conditional boundary between the Late Mesolithic and Neolithic complexes).
 There are few words of pottery technology in Indo-European languages.
 T.V.
 Gamkrelidze and V.V.
 Ivanov believe that pottery emerged at the early stage of the Neolithic revolution and after the 7th-6th millennia BC. spreads from Western Asia to the territory of Europe )GAMKRELIDZE N.V., IVANOV V.V.
 1984: 705).
 The first pottery that appears in settlements along the banks of the Dniester and the Southern Bug is similar to the dishes found in the Balkans, in Asia Minor (PELESHCHISHYN M., PIDKOVA I. 1995.
 16).
 On the possibility of the Indo-Europeans settling in Western Anatolia, Northern Mesopotamia, and Transcaucasia in the 7th-6th millennia BC, according to H. Birnbaum (BIRNBAUM H. 1993: 13), said Renfrew (Renfrew C. Archeology and language: The puzzle of Indo-Europian origins.
 L. 1987).
-In this case, the Indo-Europeans, staying in the 7th – 6th millennium BC. in Western Asia and having mastered pottery, in fact, could have brought it to Eastern Europe.
+In this case, the Indo-Europeans, staying in the 7th – 6th millennium BC in Western Asia and having mastered pottery could have brought it to Eastern Europe.